A recently retired couple is walking hand-in-hand up a boardwalk on a beach in North Carolina.

 Retiring in North Carolina Pros and Cons

-The lower tax burden in North Carolina is one of its best perks!
-With a flat income tax rate of 4.99 percent and a sales tax rate of 4.75 percent, tax rates in North Carolina are among the lowest in the nation.
+• Lower Tax Rates: We bet you’re asking: Does North Carolina tax retirement income?
+And the answer is: The lower tax burden in North Carolina is one of its best perks!
+With a flat income tax rate of 4.5 percent and a sales tax rate of 4.75 percent, North Carolina’s taxes are among the lowest in the nation.

-North Carolina is known for its top-notch healthcare programs and facilities — especially those at the University of North Carolina at Chapel Hill and Duke University.
-A variety of renowned research facilities can also be found in North Carolina, including Research Triangle Park — one of the largest research parks in the world.
+• Excellent Healthcare: North Carolina is known for its top-notch healthcare programs and facilities — especially those at the University of North Carolina at Chapel Hill and Duke University.
+Research is also a hallmark of North Carolina, including the biotech innovation taking place at Research Triangle Park — one of the largest innovation hubs in the world.

 View of beachfront cottages built atop sand dunes in Nags Head, North Carolina, as seen from the water.

-Whether you decide to immerse yourself in North Carolina’s rich arts and culture scene, become an outdoor enthusiast and start hiking in the mountains, or even choose to take a college course or two, North Carolina is home to many great cities for retirees and offers lower housing prices and an affordable cost of living.
-From bigger cities to smaller towns, here are some of the best places to retire in North Carolina.
+Whether you decide to immerse yourself in North Carolina’s rich arts and culture scene, become an outdoor enthusiast and start hiking in the mountains, or even choose to take a college course or two, North Carolina is a great spot for retirees.
+Lower housing prices and an affordable cost of living add to the appeal.
+From bigger cities to the best small towns in North Carolina, here are some of the best places to retire in the Tar Heel State.

-Sports fans will also love living here, as the Carolina Panthers, Charlotte Hornets, and Charlotte Checkers all play in the city.
-It’s also home to both the NASCAR Hall of Fame and the Charlotte Motor Speedway.
+Sports fans will also love living in the Queen City, home to the Carolina Panthers, Charlotte Hornets, and Charlotte Checkers.
+The NASCAR Hall of Fame and the Charlotte Motor Speedway are also popular destinations.

 6. Nags Head, NC